 The Centre is designed to provide veterinary care and rehabilitation to animals that have been subjected to cruelty or neglect and return them to a state that enables them to be responsibly re-homed in a suitable environment.
 The National Animal Centre is truly a centre for all animals and is currently capable of holding up to fifty canines, fifty felines and in excess of fifteen equines.

 As with all animal welfare groups, there is a constant demand for spaces.
 However, the ISPCA, in conjunction with the Gardai, deals with a larger amount of cruelty prosecution cases than other organisations.
 Many of our animals must be kept for long periods as a result of court proceedings.
 This obviously places an increased financial burden on the ISPCA, which can be further exacerbated by the fact that on conviction many offenders are not required by the courts to pay the costs we sustain.

 It must be kept in mind that the centre is home to many of the most abused and neglected animals in the country and as such their rehabilitation prior to rehoming can be protracted.
 This is especially prevalent in our equine section where many months of care and expensive veterinary and farrier treatments are required prior to rehoming.

 The ISPCA National Animal Centre has many animals waiting for new homes.
 We welcome you from anywhere in Ireland to come and visit our shelter.
-It's a nice day out, and you might find the pet of your dreams!
+It's a nice day out, and you might find your new best friend!
 Click Here to view some of the animals available for rehoming.

 A visit to the ISPCA Memory Garden in the stunning surrounds of a walled garden nestled in the woodlands of the National Animal Centre also makes for a memorable visit.

 The Centre is located on the main R392 between Ballymahon & Lanesborough, Co.
 Longford.
 (Do not turn off for Keenagh village).